-Refinancing your mortgage could be the best decision you’ll ever make.
+Refinancing your mortgage could be the best financial decision you’ll ever make.
 But in order for the refinance to be beneficial, a lot of homework needs to be done to secure the best refinance rate possible.
 Let’s first discuss some of the reasons you may want to refinance your mortgage, then show you where to go, in order to lock in the best mortgage rates available.

 Steps To Refinance Your Mortgage

 Before discussing a refinance with your lender, or even looking into mortgage rates, you need to consider whether or not a refinance is the right choice.
 A refinance effectively takes whatever you currently owe on a mortgage and morphs it into new terms with a new rate and payment amount.
-In the long run, a mortgage refinance will generally always cost more, but in the short term, it can free up money for savings, emergencies or perhaps a little bit of fun.

 Step #2 – Improve your Credit as Quickly as Possible – Once the decision is made to refinance your mortgage it’s crucial to do so with the best credit score possible.
 The interest rate you receive is dependent on a couple of factors, most notably how good your credit is.
 Improving your credit in a short time span is difficult but every point counts.
 Consider making large payments on credit cards, especially if you’re close to your credit limit because near limit credit cards can hurt your credit score.
 Also make sure to avoid applying for any kind of new credit other than the refinance, as a high amount of inquiries also lowers a credit score.

-Finding the Best Refinance Mortgage Rates
+Finding the Best Refinance Mortgage Rates Online

 With hundreds of different websites and companies offering to process your mortgage refinance, finding the right one can be tricky.
-I’ve listed three sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.
+I’ve listed several sites below that everyone should always check before refinancing, as these lenders always seem to be on top in terms of consumer satisfaction.

 CapWest Mortgage – Earlier this month, we decided to take a look at CapWest Mortgage and found them to be a very solid mortgage lender.
 CapWest is a subsidy of Farmers Bank and Trust and looking at their current mortgage rates, it’s easy to see why they’ve been around more than 100 years.
 Whether your looking for a 30-year, 15-year, ARM or any other type of mortgage, be sure to check out the rates CapWest are offering.